Hero Background

 AARP Burial Insurance

-Also called final expense insurance, burial insurance is a type of whole life insurance that offers flexibility, reliability, and low rates to seniors.
-With benefit payouts that range from $5,000 to $50,000, burial insurance is perfect for covering end-of-life expenses like funeral bills, burial plot costs, and cremation fees
+Also known as final expense insurance, burial insurance is a whole life insurance that offers flexibility, reliability, and low rates to seniors.
+Payouts range from $5,000 to $50,000 and are typically used to cover end-of-life expenses like burial plot costs or cremation fees

-AARP burial insurance offers these benefits, but has a major drawback: it’s a group plan.
-All AARP burial insurance plans are shares in a single policy managed by New York Life.
+AARP Burial Insurance offers these benefits, but it has a major drawback: it’s a group plan.
+All AARP Burial Insurance plans are shares in a single policy managed by New York Life.
 Because you’re not able to manage your own policy, group life insurance benefits and rates can change with little notice.
-Plus, it’s difficult to tailor group plans to your needs because they offer little customizability and limited access to life insurance riders.
+Plus, it’s difficult to tailor group plans to your needs because they offer little customizability and limited access to life insurance riders

 Seniors can get individual policies that offer better flexibility and long-term value than AARP burial insurance.
-Why would you want to spend the same rate for one of their policies as an individual plan with far more control and customizability?
+Why would you want to spend the same rate for one of their policies as an individual plan with far more control?

 If you’re looking for burial insurance that’s both affordable and customizable, contact Final Expense Benefits.
 We can help you find a policy that fits your needs.